Memorials to the dead are common in most human cultures. When the dead are connected with a TV show or movie

 - Madagascar: Escape 2 Africa features the dedication, "To our friend Bernie Mac, thanks for all the laughter."

-- Jetsons: The Movie was dedicated to George O'Hanlon and Mel Blanc, the voices of George Jetson and Mr. Spacely respectively.
+- Jetsons: The Movie was dedicated to George O'Hanlon and Mel Blanc, the respective voice actors for George Jetson and Mr. Spacely.

 - Chicken Little was dedicated to longtime Disney storyman Joe Grant.